Get insider access

 3. Best Mid-Range Wireless Earbuds For Running

-The Skullcandy Push Active True Wireless are the best Bluetooth earbuds for running in the mid-range we've tested.
+The Skullcandy Push Active True Wireless are the best earbuds for working out in the mid-range we've tested.
 Although they aren't as well-built as the Jaybird Vista 2 Truly Wireless, these comfortable buds are rated IP55 for resistance against dust and water exposure, and their ear hook design keeps them in place while you're moving.
 Their bass-rich sound delivers extra thump, punch, and boom to help keep you motivated through a tough workout.
 Plus, if you prefer a different sound, their companion app has a graphic EQ and presets so that you can fine-tune their sound to your liking.

 These buds have 9.5 hours of continuous playback time, and their carrying case has roughly 3.4 additional charges.
 While they don't have ANC, they can block out an acceptable amount of ambient sound.
 These buds also support Skull-iQ, which offers voice command support if you don't want to use the physical controls, but you will have to talk and begin each command with, "Hey Skullcandy."
-The Skull-iQ doesn't replace your voice assistant, and you can access your device's assistant using the feature as well, which makes it a pretty flexible, hands-free option.
+The Skull-iQ doesn't replace your voice assistant, and you can access your device's assistant using the feature as well, which makes these a pretty flexible, hands-free option.

 See our review